oivio/LyraUI/README.md

 Lyra UI is advance system that do requie some C++ and also blueprint skills.

-> Installation Instruction:
+## ✨ Installation Introduction

-1. It is needed to copy Plugins can be just copied from original Lyra Sample or from my small demo https://github.com/oivio/LyraUI-Demo :
+1. It is needed to copy bellow Plugins from Lyra Sample Project or from my small demo https://github.com/oivio/LyraUI-Demo :
 ```
 - AsyncMixin
 - CommonGame